-The whole known world at the time is the setting for the Antony & Cleopatra play.
+The whole known world at the time is the setting for the Antony and Cleopatra play.
 It moves rapidly around the Roman Empire, mainly in Alexandria and Rome, which represent two entirely different views about life.
 The setting is one of the most important aspects of the play as Antony’s life journey shifts between the two viewpoints as, confused, he advances from a hard, ordered, regularised, sterile Roman to a softer, more feminine, emotional life.
-Read more on Antony & Cleopatra settings
+Read more on Antony and Cleopatra settings

 Date written: 1603 – 1607

 Genre classification: Antony and Cleopatra is a Roman Play.
 It is also usually categorised as a tragedy.

 Main Characters in Antony and Cleopatra: Antony is a Roman general and a member of the Triumvirate that rules Rome, together with Octavius Caesar and Lepidus.
 During the play he embarks on a political marriage with Caesar’s sister, Octavia.
 Cleopatra is the beautiful Egyptian queen with whom Antony falls in love.
 At the end of the play, their relationship having become impossible, they both commit suicide.